 Most people never think about how the ministry demands affect the pastor and his/her family, especially long term.
 As mentioned before, 94% of the minister's families feel the pressures of the pastor's ministry.
 80% report that it has negatively affected them.
 Children of pastors often report having negative experiences and many do not attend church anywhere today because of those negative experiences!

-The minister's spouse is often neglected for the sake of the ministry.
+The minister's spouse often feels neglected for the “sake of the ministry”.
 A common statement made by the spouse is “My spouse loves the church more than he/she loves me!”
 An unexpected visit to the pastor's home by a church member, the endless hospital visits, the phone calls, complaints made by laity and vacation times cut short because of someone being in the hospital or passing away are only a few of the stressors a pastor's family face.
-If these escalate or continue for a long period of time, further problems within the family may develop, which leads to another stressor - the pastor's family is not suppose to have any marital or family problems.
+If these escalate or continue over long period of time, further problems within the family may develop, which leads to another stressor.
+The pastor's family is not supposed to have any marital or family problems.

-Please don't misunderstand; the pastor's family loves the church but resents it when it “steals from their family time”.
-A pastor deals with so many people, problems and issues.
-While most church members are considerate, many others are not, never thinking about intruding on the pastor's personal time or the number of calls they receive everyday.
+Please do not misunderstand, the pastor's family loves the church but resents it when it “steals their parent or spouse from their family time”.
+A pastor deals with so many people, problems, and issues.
+While most church members are considerate, many others are not, never thinking about intruding on the pastor's personal time or consider the number of calls they receive every day.
 The pastor and his family are truly on call 24/7.

-The demands of the ministry often take its toll mentally, spiritually and physically.
-Worry, stress, and neglect of one's health can lead to stress and burnout as well as other more serious heath problems, such as stroke, heart attack and cancer.
-Often times, people will allow a minister to work as much as he/she can, without limits.
-Usually there is no one there to regulate, protect and keep track of a pastor from reaching danger limits, except his family.
-But too often, pastors will ignore the advice of their family for the sake of doing “God's work”.
+Another note.
+The demands of the ministry often take its toll mentally, spiritually, and physically.
+Worry, stress, and neglect of one's health can further lead to stress and burnout as well as other more serious health problems, such as stroke, heart attack and cancer.
+Often, people will allow a minister to work as much as he/she can, without limitations.
+Usually no one is there to regulate, protect and keep track of a pastor from reaching danger limits, except his family.
+Too often, pastors will ignore the advice of their family for the sake of doing “God's work”.
 God never intended to work us 24/7.
 Jesus even needed rest!